GaryHilaresArchive/GSS-Language/docs/README.md

 ## Notes:
 If there is something you must add do it here.
 ```

+#### Other contributions
+You can also contribute by designing images, audio, videos and other media related to the project.

+To do so, join our [Discord Server](https://discord.gg/RQN6gcDQwX), go to the project's section and share your media in the respective `#design` channel.

 ### All Contributors list
 By contributing in any way, you will enter our [All Contributors](https://github.com/GaryNLOL/GSS-Language/blob/main/docs/CONTRIBUTORS.md) list.